 WHICH TIRES ARE BETTER: NARROW OR WIDE?

-For almost a century, cyclists have known that narrower tires roll faster.
-Some people have realized that in theory, wider tires are faster due to their shorter contact patch, which deforms as you roll.
-But the thought was that in practice the lower pressure, with the wider tires, limited their performance.
+For nearly a century, cyclists have known that narrower tires roll faster.
+Some have realized that, in theory, wider tires are faster due to their shorter contact patch, which deforms as they roll.
+But the thinking was that, in practice, the lower pressure required for wider tires limited their performance.
 If you want to go fast, choose narrow tires.
-So the question arises: are narrow or wide tires faster on a bike?
+Therefore, the question arises: Are narrow or wide tires faster on a bicycle?

-Testing on real roads with a rider on the bike, our ADO experts found that the increased vibration from the narrower tires caused energy losses that offset the gains from the reduced flex.
-These suspension losses are mostly absorbed in the rider's body.
+Our ADO experts tested on real roads with a rider on a bicycle and found that the increased vibrations of the narrower tires caused energy losses that negated the gains from the reduced flex.
+These suspension losses are mostly absorbed by the rider's body.

-The faster we go, the higher the frequency at which our bike vibrates because our tires are riding bumps in the road at a higher speed.
-However, narrower tires also increase the frequency of the vibrations they transmit.
-Basically, a bike with narrow tires feels faster, although it can also be slower.
-Conversely, wide tires vibrate less and therefore feel slow to most cyclists.
+The faster we ride, the higher the frequency at which our bicycle vibrates, because our tires are hitting road imperfections at higher speeds.
+Narrower tires also increase the frequency of the vibrations they transmit.
+Essentially, a bicycle with narrow tires feels faster, even though it may actually be slower.
+Conversely, wide tires vibrate less and therefore feel slower to most cyclists.

-Narrow or wide tires on the bike?
-What does this mean for us drivers?
-That we can choose our tire width freely without having to worry about performance.
-Of course, that doesn't mean that a wide touring tire will perform as well as a narrow racing tire.
-The carcass determines 95% of the speed of a road tire.
-To perform well, you need a supple, high-performance carcass.
-(The other 5% comes from the thickness of the tread.)
+Narrow or wide tires on a bicycle?
+What does that mean for us riders?
+It means we can freely choose our tire width without having to worry about performance.
+Of course, this doesn't mean that a wide touring tire performs as well as a narrow racing tire.
+The casing determines 95% of a road tire's speed.
+To achieve good performance, you need a supple, high-performance casing.
+(The other 5% comes from the tread thickness.)

-In summary, the tire width influences the driving experience, but not the speed.
-If you measure the fast feel of a road bike connected to the road, you should go for narrower tires.
-If you want superior cornering grip and the ability to go fast even when the roads get rough, choose wider tires (like A20F+ ).
+In summary, tire width affects the riding feel, but not the speed.
+If you're looking for the fast, road-hugging feel of a racing bike, choose narrower tires.
+If you want superior cornering grip and the ability to maintain speed even when the roads get rough, choose wider tires (such as...).
+A20F+ ).

 Leave a comment